 - There are only two provided unit tests.
 One runs a small experiment and prints the input and output matrices to help with debugging.
-The other processes larger matrices and will be used to verify the performance and correctness of your implementation. - If you run through the autograder, you should ignore all errors related to the running of correctness tests (because there are none for this lab). - Note that all MPI send and recv APIs (e.g. https://fossies.org/dox/openmpi-2.1.0/classmpi\ 1\1Comm.html#a7e913a77ef4b8b1975035792cde6d717) accept arrays as their buf argument.
+The other processes larger matrices and will be used to verify the performance and correctness of your implementation. - Note that all MPI send and recv APIs (e.g. https://fossies.org/dox/openmpi-2.1.0/classmpi\1\1Comm.html#a7e913a77ef4b8b1975035792cde6d717) accept arrays as their buf argument.
 Even when sending a single integer, you will need to box it as a singleton array.
-Passing scalars to the buf argument is by far the most common error made on this lab. - When running through the autograder, the performance of your code on 1, 2, 4, and 8 MPI processes will be printed in the pane titled "Performance Tests (16 cores)".
+Passing scalars to the buf argument is by far the most common error made on this lab. - When running tests, the performance of your code on 1, 2, 4, and 8 MPI processes will be printed.
 It is safe to ignore any error warnings that begin with "Java HotSpot(TM) 64-Bit Server VM warning".
-As you scroll in that pane, look for text similar to "Processing a 1024 x 1024 matrix with 1 MPI processes" followed a few lines later by a print starting with "Time elapsed = ".
+Look for text similar to "Processing a 1024 x 1024 matrix with 1 MPI processes" followed a few lines later by a print starting with "Time elapsed = ".
 There will be sections that look like this for each number of MPI processes, each of which include the time it took for your solution to run with that many MPI processes.